 Day 1-2: Clear liquid diet, getting out of bed

 The length of hospital stay will be between one and two nights, provided that no complication has taken place.
-The first two days after the bypass surgery might not be your favorite time, but are considered important.
+The first two days of the recovery might not be your favorite time, but are considered important.

 Getting out of bed the first day is difficult.
-However, your surgeon may actually want you up and walking.
+However, your surgeon may want you up and walking during the recovery.
 The more you are out of bed and walking, the better you will feel the following day.

 Day 3-7: Full liquid diet, light walking

-In this point, your diet will likely progress from clear liquids to full liquids for the next week, including water, ice cubes, fat-free milk, sugar-free juice, broth, protein shakes, sugar-free Jell-O.
+3 to 7 days after your surgery, your diet will likely progress from clear liquids to full liquids for the next week, including water, ice cubes, fat-free milk, sugar-free juice, broth, protein shakes, and sugar-free Jell-O.

-In this phase, you may be recommended to walk a few times a day in the house.
-Climbing stairs, with breaks every few seconds, is also recommended.
+At this point, you may be recommended to walk a few times a day in the house.
+Climbing stairs, with breaks every few seconds, is also recommended while recovering from VSG surgery.
 If you take narcotic pain medication, you are not allowed to drive.
 Heavy lifting is not permitted.

 Day 8-21: Pureed foods, daily walks

 In this point of post-gastrectomy, your diet progresses from full liquids to soft pureed foods that have been shaped like smooth paste or thick liquid by blending or mixture.